FAQs

 With Sardinian Arts, I share my love of Sardinian handweavers, their art, and Sardinia in general.
 I seek to help preserve, protect, promote, encourage, and advance the tessitrici artigianali and the arts, culture, heritage, land, economy, and people of Sardinia in a sustainable manner.

 I document, film, write, present, and promote the weavers and the majesty of the island and her people.
-I help bring textiles into the hands of those who appreciate the weavings and the artists, via trunk shows, pop-up shops, exhibits, and individual connections.
+I help bring textiles into the hands of those who appreciate the weavings and the artists, via trunk shows, pop-up shops, exhibits, and individual connections and sales.
 I offer tours and connections of Sardinia.
 And more.
 In short, I serve as a tramite, a conduit to the tessitrici artigianali and to Sardegna.

 I’m personally dedicated to ensuring the nearly-lost art of the Sardinian tessitrici artigianali is maintained in a sustainable manner, that handweavers are respected, and that the weaving, traditional designs, and heritage of Sardegna are protected.